U.S. Route 23 in North Carolina

-U.S. Route 23 (US 23) in North Carolina is a north–south United States highway that runs for 106 mi from the Georgia state line, near Dillard, to the Tennessee state line, near Flag Pond.
+U.S. Route 23 (US 23) in North Carolina is a north–south United States Numbered Highway that runs for 106 mi from the Georgia state line, near Dillard, to the Tennessee state line, near Flag Pond.

 Route description

 From the Georgia state line, with US 441, it goes through the communities of Norton and Otto before reaching Franklin, where it bypasses the city to its east.
 Continuing north into Jackson County, it reaches the Great Smoky Mountains Expressway in Dillsboro, where it switches partners from US 441 to US 74.
-Going east, it bypasses Sylva and Waynesville; in Clyde, it switches partners again from US 74 to US 19 as it goes through downtown Clyde and Canton, parallel to I-40/US 74.
+Going east, it bypasses Sylva and Waynesville; in Clyde, it switches partners again from US 74 to US 19 as it goes through downtown Clyde and Canton, parallel to Interstate 40 (I-40)/US 74.

 In Asheville, it connects with I-26/I-240 while crossing the French Broad River; it then continues northbound with I-26/US 19/US 70.
 US 23 stays in concurrency with I-26 to the Tennessee state line.
-Almost the entire route is four-lane, the exception being between Canton and Candler.
+Almost the entire route is four lanes, the exception being between Canton and Candler.

 US 23 also make up part of Corridor A and Corridor B in the Appalachian Development Highway System (ADHS).
-Corridor A connects I-285, in Sandy Springs, Georgia, to I-40, near Clyde, North Carolina, it overlaps 46 mi of US 23.
+Corridor A connects I-285, in Sandy Springs, Georgia, to I-40, near Clyde, North Carolina; it overlaps 46 mi of US 23.
 Corridor B connects I-40, in Asheville, North Carolina, with US 23, near Lucasville, Ohio, it overlaps 28 mi of US 23.
-ADHS provides additional funds, as authorized by the U.S. Congress, which have enabled US 23 to benefit from the successive improvements along its routing in both corridors.
+ADHS provides additional funds, as authorized by Congress, which have enabled US 23 to benefit from the successive improvements along its routing in both corridors.
 The white-on-blue banner "Appalachian Highway" is used to mark the ADHS corridor.